Please note, due to the closure of the Fellowship in 2025, the March 2024 Council meeting will be the final opportunity for new members to apply

 - The Florence Nightingale Faculty of Nursing & Midwifery, King’s College London

 - On reaching the age of 70, members have the option to become Life Members.
-To do this they are required to make a one-off payment of £100, or members may continue to pay £20 per annum for a period of 5 years covering the £100 payment.
-Alternatively, they may continue to pay the £20 indefinitely for as long as they are members.
+They may continue to pay the £20 indefinitely for as long as they are members if they so wish.

 - There is no change to the standing of existing Life Members.

 - If you are applying for membership for the first time and are aged 70 yrs or over you are required to adhere to the criteria above.